pen-drop/pendrop/servers/theme-mcp/README.md

 **Design Tool Agnostic:**
 - Works with `penpot-mcp`, `figma-mcp`, or any future design tool MCP
-- Transformation rules are configurable per design tool
+- Extraction rules are configurable per design tool
 - Easy to add support for new design tools

 ## Architecture